redcanaryco/oxidebpf/README.md

 ## Testing

 1. Run `docker-compose run --rm test-builder` from the `test/` directory to build the BPF test application.
+For additional options for RHEL builds, see `test/README.md`.
 2. Run tests with `cargo test`.
 To trace BPF syscalls as they occur, run the tests with `cargo with "strace -fe bpf" -- test` (depends on `cargo-with`, included in vagrant bootstrap by default).